Alvin and Judith Neelley

-Alvin Howard Neelley, Jr. (July 15, 1953 – October 21, 2005) and Judith Ann Adams Neelley (born June 7, 1964) are an American married couple who committed the kidnappings and torture murders of Lisa Ann Millican and Janice Kay Chatman; they also attempted a third abduction.
+Alvin Howard Neelley Jr. (July 15, 1953 – October 21, 2005) and Judith Ann Adams Neelley (born June 7, 1964) are an American married couple who committed the kidnappings and torture murders of Lisa Ann Millican and Janice Kay Chatman; they also attempted a third abduction.
 Judith was sentenced to death in 1983, but her sentence was commuted to life imprisonment in 1999.
 She served her sentence at the Julia Tutwiler Prison for Women in Wetumpka, Alabama.
 Alvin was serving a life sentence at the Bostick State Prison in Hardwick, Georgia at the time of his death in 2005.

 Early lives

 Alvin Neelley

-Alvin Howard Neelley, Jr., was born in 1953 in Georgia, where he was a car thief during his teenage years.
+Alvin Howard Neelley Jr., was born in 1953 in Georgia, where he was a car thief during his teenage years.
+Alvin was the youngest of three children.
 He met his second wife, Judith Ann Adams, when he was 26 years old and she was 15.
 Alvin divorced his first wife shortly before eloping with Judith in 1980.

 Judith Ann Neelley

 Judith Ann Adams was born in Murfreesboro, Tennessee, on June 7, 1964.
 Her father, an alcoholic, died in a motorcycle accident when she was nine.
-After meeting Neelley, she began her life of crime, committing armed robberies across the country (even when heavily pregnant) for which she was later caught.
-She gave birth to twins while incarcerated at Rome, Georgia's Youth Development Center.
+After meeting Neelley, Judith began her life of crime, committing armed robberies across the country (even when heavily pregnant) for which she was later caught.
+Judith gave birth to twins while incarcerated at Rome, Georgia's Youth Development Center.